microsoft/checkedc-llvm-test-suite/README.md

 to use Checked C. The modified programs will be used to benchmark the Checked C version of LLVM/clang.

-We have deleted test-only code from the master branch repo and left only benchmarks in the master branch.
+We have deleted test-only code from the master branch of the repo and left only benchmarks in the master branch.
 That makes the repo easier to work with.
 It decreases disk usage from about 2.3 GBytes to under 500 MBytes when using the master branch.

 Checked C is an extension to C that adds checking to detect or prevent common programming  errors such as out-of-bounds memory accesses.
 For more information